 Between 1982 and 1986, EPA, in cooperation with the State of Michigan, removed lagoon wastes, contaminated sediments, approximately two million gallons of liquid waste, 2,800 cubic yards of heavy metal sludge, and 200 drums from the site.

 EPA signed a Record of Decision (ROD) on September 30, 1987, which selected a cleanup remedy for the site.
-The remedy included on-site land disposal of debris, on-site solidification/fixation of soil and waste, extraction and treatment of groundwater, installation of groundwater monitoring wells, landfill slurry wall and cap construction.
+The remedy included on-site land disposal of debris, on-site solidification/fixation of soil and waste, extraction and treatment of groundwater, installation of groundwater monitoring wells and a landfill slurry wall, and construction of a cap.

 Between 1987 and 1991, six settlements resolved the liability of hundreds of small generators.
 In 1992, 35 major potentially responsible parties (PRPs) signed a Consent Decree (CD) with EPA for final cleanup of the site.